John-Brandon/PBR-Tier-System/PBR Netbeans/README.md

 ## R Files

 These files are included as an example work-flow for running trials as part of a management strategy evaluation.
 These files were developed under Mac OS 10.9.5.
-Some modifications would be needed to run these scripts under Windows.
+Some modification would be needed to run the batch scripts under Windows.
 They involve `system()` calls, which differ between operating systems.
+It is assumed that there is a compiled executable, named "main".

+The code in the **PBR_Fortran_controller.R** script will `source()` the functions in the other scripts.
+It will run batches of trials, compile depletion statistics and create plots of the simulation output.

 Further notes below:

-Typical `source()` order for running scripts would be:

 1. **PBR_FileIO.R**
   * The `write_inits()` function is relied on heavily for batching runs of simulations.